EduardoGC21/EduardoGC21.github.io/_posts/2024-12-2-book-of-the-month.md

 He argues from a biological, neurological, cultural, historical, chemical point of view why we don´t have free will, which resonates with what philosophers like Schopenhauer or Spinoza claimed centuries ago.

-It is a deligth to read, I recommend it even if you are a compatibilist!!
+It is a deligth to read.

 <div class="row mt-3">
     <div class="col-sm-6 offset-sm-3  mt-3 mt-md-0">